-- Bureau Strategy Decision Service - Routing Decision Service here.
+- Bureau Strategy Decision Service - Routing Decision Service

+The 'Bureau Strategy Decision Service' diagram is shown here.
 It has two Input Data elements (Applicant data, Requested product), two Output Decisions (Bureau call type, Strategy) and five Encapsulated Decisions.
 Note that the invoked Business Knowledge Models are not shown on the diagram.